 The Health Room cannot provide:

 - Medication or cough drops, unless authorized by a physician and parent/legal guardian.
-Please ask the Health Room Secretary for details regarding Medication Authorization Forms.
+Please ask the Health Room Assistant for details regarding Medication Authorization Forms.

 - Extended supervision.
 If your child is too sick to stay in school, you will be called to pick up your student promptly.